duytq94/demo-integrate-flutter/README.md

 ## How to run
 * Clone this repository.
 * Go to flutter module (duy_flutter_module)
-* Run `flutter build aar` to packages this module as a generic local Maven repository
+* Run `flutter pub get && flutter build aar` to regenerate the .ios/ and packages this module as a generic local Maven repository

 ##### Android
-* Open `./android` folder by Android Studio then run the app as usual.
+* Open ./android folder by Android Studio then run the app as usual.

 ##### iOS
-* Go to `./ios` folder
+* Go to ./ios folder
 * Run `pod install` command
-* Open `Demo Integrate Flutter.xcworkspace` then run the app through Xcode
+* Open .xcworkspace file to run the app by Xcode